mas-bandwidth/yojimbo/README.md

 **libyojimbo** is a new, easy-to-use library for creating secure client/server network protocols over UDP.

 It is designed around the networking requirements of competitive realtime multiplayer games such as first person shooters and action games.
-As such it provides the absolute fastest, most time critical networking layer over UDP, supports client/server architecture with dedicated game servers up to 64 players per-server.
+As such it provides the absolute fastest, most time critical networking layer over UDP, supports client/server architecture with up to 64 players per-dedicated game server.

-The library is under active development and is is being extended to provide all the standard functionality expected from a professional grade network protocol in the game industry such as reliable-ordered messages and data blocks, compressed packets, packet aggregation, packet fragmentation and reassembly.
+The library is under active development and is is being extended to provide all the standard functionality expected from a professional grade network protocol such as: reliable-ordered messages and data blocks, compressed packets, packet aggregation, packet fragmentation and reassembly.

 The library is currently in pre-release and provides support for cryptographically secure authentication, client/server connection management and encryption for packets sent over UDP, as well as a bitpacker and framework for extending the protocol with custom packet types.